roudra323/Vaultio/README.md

 make deploy-local
 ```

-Save the deployed contract address from the output.
+Save the deployed contract address from the output (It will be this address : 0x5FbDB2315678afecb367f032d93F642f64180aa3).

-#### Step 4: Deploy Mock ERC-20 Token (Optional)
+#### Step 4: Deploy Mock ERC-20 Token

 ```bash
 # Deploy a mock token for testing (defaults: Mock Token, MTK, 6 decimals)